Keeping customers satisfied is a priority in every call center, but we all know maintaining high satisfaction rates can be an ongoing challenge.

-It’s easy to start: just split your team into groups and invite them to draw an outline of a bus on a sheet of paper.
+It’s easy to start, just split your team into groups and invite them to draw an outline of a bus on a sheet of paper.
 Within a set period (10, 20, or 30 minutes) they should start to add different touches to the bus and explain how they can promote good teamwork.

-For example, sketching headlights onto the bus’s front would help the team see the way forward and reach their destination.
+For example, sketching headlights onto the bus’ front would help the team see the way forward and reach their destination.
 Adding mirrors would enable the agents to look back at what they’ve learned and experienced, to help them get ahead more efficiently.

-Give the team with the most helpful additions the prize!
+Give the team with the most helpful additions the prize.

-Using PlayVox’s monitoring and feedback capabilities, you can provide each agent with a set number of goals to meet in future calls.
+Using Playvox’s monitoring and feedback capabilities, you can provide each agent with a set number of goals to meet in future calls.

 Take a look at each agent’s performance metrics and random interactions, and identify where they should improve.
-Give them three goals to work towards for the rest of the day or week, and offer them a prize for each one they achieve.
+Give them three goals to work toward for the rest of the day or week, and offer them a prize for each one they achieve.